Integrations > Authentication and SSO

 Problem: Users face multiple OAuth consent flows for each tool integration, even when using the same SSO credentials underneath.

-Real-world impact: An employee using an AI assistant that integrates email, calendar, Slack, GitHub, and Salesforce might encounter five separate login/consent prompts.
+Real-world impact: Picture this - an employee using an AI assistant that integrates email, calendar, Slack, GitHub, and Salesforce.
+Five separate login prompts.
+Every single time.

 Problem: Token exchanges between AI applications and services often occur outside IT’s direct oversight.